streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/Dependency Injection/_index.md

 ## ComponentModule

-When building component with dependencies you can extend the `ComponentModule` class which under the hood implement the following interfaces : `ComponentFactory`, `ComponentRegistryAware` and `Configurable`.
+When building a component with dependencies you can extend the `ComponentModule` class which under the hood implement the following interfaces : `ComponentFactory`, `ComponentRegistryAware` and `Configurable`.

 ```java